 Awesome!
-We found a humpback whale as well as so many guillemots, kittiwakes, fulmars, gannets and cormorants and the mountains around us were stunning and snow-capped.
+We found a humpback whale as well as many guillemots, kittiwakes, fulmars, gannets, and cormorants.
+The mountains around us were stunning and snow-capped.

-When we look for cetaceans we look out for several things, firstly we look for birds, either in quantity or actively diving for fish.
-We also look for dorsal fins, everything we love has them, we love whales, dolphins and porpoises, and very rarely, whenever we can we love the sharks we see.
+When we look for cetaceans we lookout for several things, firstly we look for birds, either in quantity or actively diving for fish.
+We also look for dorsal fins, everything we love has them, we love whales, dolphins, and porpoises, and very rarely, whenever we can we love the sharks we see.
 It’s a real treat to find them.
-A blow as they breath out is also a dead give-away that there’s a whale nearby, as whales are mammals, so they breath air and are warm blooded.
+A blow as they breath out is also a dead give-away that there’s a whale nearby, as whales are mammals, so they breathe air and are warm-blooded.
 Fish don’t make blows!

-We are very practised at looking for them sometimes a wave breaking in a weird way can look like a whale with a blow.
+We are very practiced at looking for them sometimes a wave breaking weirdly can look like a whale with a blow.
 Sometimes a duck in the distance can be mistaken for a fin.
 But we would far rather our lovely customers point our a hundred ducks than miss one whale!

 Today we went out to an area we know to be extremely rich in fish, and a prime hunting ground for hungry whales.
 We weren’t out there long before whoosh!
 A huge blow!
 Too big to be a minke whale by far.